 “Chest pain is also the number-one symptom for women, but women may not have chest pain at all.
 Their symptoms might be only shortness of breath, pain in the lower chest or upper abdomen, fatigue, dizziness, lightheadedness, or vomiting,” he says.
 These symptoms can be too easily ignored or mistaken for other conditions, such as heartburn, anxiety, stress, and even hypochondria.

 Even when women go to the emergency room, their atypical symptoms can delay proper diagnosis and treatment.
-A delay in treatment reduces a heart attack patient's odds of survival and having a normal, healthy life.
+A delay in treatment reduces a heart attack patient's odd of survival and having a normal, healthy life.

 Iowa Clinic cardiologists say, “Forty-two percent of women will die in the first year after heart attack, compared to just 24 percent of men.”
 According to a Harvard University study, 46 percent of women who survive a heart attack will be disabled by heart failure within six years.